 Meeting rooms are made available to the public regardless of the beliefs or affiliations of individuals or groups requesting their use, and use of the library’s rooms does not constitute the Waunakee Public Library’s endorsement or advocacy of a meeting’s content or an individual/group.
 Library meeting room use may include content that may be unorthodox, unpopular with the majority, or controversial in nature.
 The library adheres to the principles of intellectual freedom, adopted by the American Library Association, as expressed in the Library Bill of Rights.

 The library retains the right to monitor all meetings, programs and events conducted on the premises to ensure compliance with library policies.
 The Waunakee Public Library’s Behavior Policy applies to programs or meetings held within meeting and study rooms at all times.
 Use of meeting and study rooms should not interfere with the normal functions of the library or use by library customers.
 Library staff will have free access to rooms at all times.
 Lights are to remain on at all times unless they interfere with use of A/V equipment.
-Exceptions to the Meeting Room Policy may be made at the discretion of the Library Director.
+Exceptions to the Meeting Rooms Usage Policy may be made at the discretion of the Library Director.

 Meetings are to take place during regular library hours and must end 15 minutes before the library's scheduled closing time.
 Exceptions may be made with the approval of library management.